wogam/image-gallery-comfyui/README.md

 - **Resizable Thumbnails**: Adjust thumbnail size with a slider for a customized view.
 - **Interactive Buttons**: Intuitive controls for zooming, loading, and gallery toggling.

-Double click on image to open gallery view or use the gallery icon in the new ComfyUI frontend.
+Double click on image to open gallery view or use the gallery icon to browse previous generations in the new ComfyUI frontend.

 ![image](https://github.com/user-attachments/assets/ef65ee7a-c7a3-4486-8057-d947eddeea7a)